jmcerrejon/php_uploader/README.md

 Description
 -----------

-Just an ugly and simple form for upload files using php.
+Just an ugly and simple form for upload files using php made in 1 hour.

 Installation
 ------------